Documents you need when selling your home - Checklist

-Completing this form as early as possible in the process gives you time to find all of the answers.
-Typically the solicitor will provide the form once they are instructed - usually when a buyer is found.
+The Seller's Property Information Form (TA6) is a lengthy form that you will need to complete.
+Completing the TA6 as early as possible in the process gives you time to find all of the answers.
+Typically the solicitor will send you the form once instructed - usually when a buyer is found.

-|Guarantees and warranties: e.g. new windows (FENSA), solar panels, a new roof, or the property itself (e.g. NHBC) if it is a new build.||What will the buyer want to know if buying a home with solar panels?|
+|Guarantees and warranties e.g. new windows (FENSA), solar panels, a new roof, or the property itself (e.g. NHBC) if it is a new build.||What will the buyer want to know if buying a home with solar panels?|

-Leasehold or shared freehold documentation
+Leasehold and shared freehold documentation

 - You will need to provide a copy of the lease if your home is leasehold.

-- If you own a share of the freehold, you will need to provide documents relating to the freehold structure, for example the share certificate.
+- If you own a share of the freehold, you will need to provide documents relating to the freehold structure, for example, the Share Certificate.

-If you are selling a leasehold property, instruct a solicitor as soon as you go in the market and ask the solicitor to apply for the management pack immediately.
+If you are selling a leasehold property, instruct a solicitor as soon as you go on the market and ask the solicitor to apply for the management pack immediately.